dsccommunity/xPSDesiredStateConfiguration/README.md

 * xDSCWebService:
     * Add DatabasePath property to specify a custom database path and enable multiple pull server instances on one server.
+    * Rename UseUpToDateSecuritySettings property to UseSecurityBestPractices.
+    * Add DisableSecurityBestPractices property to specify items that are excepted from following best practice security settings.
 * xGroup:
     * Fixed PSSA issues
     * Formatting updated as per style guidelines